 Global Village is located on Sheikh Mohammad bin Zayed Road (E 311); Exit 37, Dubailand, Dubai.

-Park Timings.
+Park Timings (Opening Hours).
 From Saturday to Wednesday 4:00pm – 12:00am (entry gates closed at 11:30pm).
 Thursday, Friday and Public Holidays from 4:00pm – 1:00am (entry gates closed at 12:30am).
 Mondays are dedicated to Families and Ladies only.
 (Reference: Global Village official website)

 Taking the Bus